Jack Tatum: Legacy

 The Oakland Raiders were one of the more resilient teams of the 1970s, and Tatum's leadership was a major contributor.
 Along with future Pro Football Hall of Famer Willie Brown, safety George Atkinson and cornerback Skip Thomas, Tatum was part of the "Soul Patrol" secondary.
 He was ranked as the sixth hardest hitter in NFL history by NFL Films and was elected to three Pro Bowls.

 He holds the record for the longest fumble return in NFL history.
 In a game against the Green Bay Packers on September 24, 1972, he returned a fumble 104 yards for a touchdown.
 The record was tied 28 years later by Aeneas Williams.

 Tatum was honored by Passaic High School during their 2008 season.
 The final game of the football season, Passaic's annual Thanksgiving matchup with rival Clifton High School, was regarded as "Jack Tatum Day" and the school honored him with a ceremony at halftime where his number 32 was officially retired.

+In 1999, Sports Illustrated included him on its All-Century Team for college football.